jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 the response, this can be checked for a difference and serve as a trigger to refresh the state.
 The Home Page makes a good target for viewing updated state.
 The Team Leaders Status page is another.

+## Two Polling Intervals

+1. The Outing State itself
+2. GPS position when tethered

+### Outing State Interval
+* 20-second or so automated pull
+* Auto-pull can be turned off
+* Can be manually requested by clicking/pressing "Home"

+### GPS position
+* Only turned on when a) Map is open, b) Riding state and c) tethered.
+* short interval for Armchair tether.
+* longer interval for field-based tether.
+* Manually requested at any time ??

 ## QA